rimasultana/Gadget-Heaven/README.md

 10. **Forms and Validation**: Handling form input and validations.

 ## Data Handling and Management
-For managing and handling data, the following methods have been used:

 - **Context API**: To handle global state management and share data across various components.

-## Features of the Website/Project

 ## Features of the Website/Project